Tox-Archive/Tox-STS/STS.md

 - the client repeats step 3 until the bytes left is under ``TOX_MAX_MESSAGE_LENGTH``
 - The UI on the sender would show a new sent message for each broken section so they are aware.
 - The recieving client gets multiple seperate messages like normal and displays them normally.

+###Avatars
+An avatar is a thumbnail style png image of under 1 MB displayed near a name on a chat and in notifications.
+Avatars are done client side through file transfers.
+If no avatar is known for a user a placeholder image is used.
+In order to send an avatar to someone a client would do the following:

+- send a png named ``__avatar.png`` (This is two _'s) of no more than 1 MB.
+- The other client would accept it automatically without prompting the user.
+- If the image is over 1 MB the file trasnfer would not be accepted/completed.
+- Upon finishing the transfer the other client would attempt to render it, displaying a thumbnail if it fails.

+If a client has an avatar saved it would display it.
+On starting a Tox client a client would attempt to send its avatar to each one of its friends.
+Upon setting a new avatar it would be sent to each one of its friends as well.
+If a new friend is added or comes online an avatar would be sent to him as soon as possible.

 ##User Safety